danielperna84/custom_homematic/README.md

 ### Unignore device parameters

-Not all parameters of a Homematic device are created as entity.
+Not all parameters of a HomeMatic or HomematicIP device are created as entity.
 These parameters are filtered out to provide a better user experience for the majority of the users.
 If you need more parameters as entities have a look at [this](https://github.com/danielperna84/hahomematic/blob/devel/docs/unignore.md) description.
 You use this at your own risk!!!

 BUT remember: Some paramters are already created as entities, but are **[deactivated](https://github.com/danielperna84/custom_homematic#deactivated-entities)**.